Effective as of 20 January 2020

 The following personal data will only be shared with the categories of recipients outlined in the table below if:

-you grant us your permission to share the personal data, e.g. by selecting the appropriate setting in the Spotify Service.
+- you grant us your permission to share the personal data, e.g. by selecting the appropriate setting in the Spotify Service or authorizing Spotify through a presented consent mechanism.

 |Categories of Recipients||Reason for sharing|

-Learn more about how to manage notifications, your publicly available information, and what you share with others in the ‘Your rights and your preferences: Giving you choice and control’ Section 3 of this Policy and on the Privacy Center.
+Learn more about how to manage notifications, your publicly available information, and what you share with others in Section 3 ‘Your rights and your preferences: Giving you choice and control’ of this Policy and on the Privacy Center.

 Information we may share